carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 The new flow is as follows:

-1. Combine file filters.
+1. Combine file filters to find the files that needs to be restored.
-2. Open or restore the local database.
+2. Open or restore the local database keeping track of the backup.
 3. Verify the remote files;
    1. Get the list of remote volumes.
    2. Verify that there are no missing or unexpected extra volumes.